 Bypassing wireless entirely and using a wired Ethernet connection offers the best local network performance.
 You can also try moving your router to a better location, closer to the area where you use your wireless devices most often.

-Finally, if your router is old (anywhere from two to five years) consider purchasing a new one.
+Finally, if your router is old (anywhere from two to five years), consider purchasing a new wireless router.
 Network equipment rarely gets a break, and problems can arise depending on how hard you use it.
 Newer routers support faster Wi-Fi standards, like 802.11ac.
 For the best coverage, you might want to consider a mesh Wi-Fi system.

 An old modem can be your speed problem, too.
 If you’re not getting the speeds you’re paying for, and you purchased your modem outright a long time ago, it might be time to upgrade.